librenms/librenms/doc/Extensions/Weathermap.md

 ### Step 1
 When you create the Weathermap make sure to export as HTML and PNG you will need this for the out to the dashboard.

-In the Weathermap Plugin page, you will see the output.
-If you click on one of the maps it will show the image.
-In your URL bar, you see the entire URL, we will need to copy that.
+In the Weathermap Plugin page, you will see the output maps. `Right click` on one of the maps and click on `copy image address`.

 Example URL: `http://yourlibrenms.org/plugins/Weathermap/output/yourmap.html`

-Copy the URL.

 ### Step 2
 Then go back to your Dashboard, create a new dashboard and give it a name. select the widget as *External Images*.